I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Every turn when a hostile monster is in the location:
-	if the player is ready, make the player strike a blow against the scariest hostile monster in the location;[* Recall that "scary" was defined in 3(a) above: "scariest" automatically acquires the meaning of "that which is most scary".] repeat with the opponent running through hostile monsters in the location begin;
-		if the player is killed, stop;
+	if the player is ready, make the player strike a blow against the scariest hostile monster in the location;[* Recall that "scary" was defined in 3(a) above: "scariest" automatically acquires the meaning of "that which is most scary".] repeat with the opponent running through hostile monsters in the location: if the player is killed, stop;
-		if the opponent is ready
+		if the opponent is ready:
-		begin;
 			if Zoorl is in the location, make the opponent strike a blow against Zoorl;
 			otherwise make the opponent strike a blow against the player;
-		end if;
-	end repeat;
 	now the player is ready;
 	now all hostile monsters are ready.